MonoGame/MonoGame/README.md

  * Open the solution for your target platform to build the game framework.
  * Open the solution for your development platform for building the pipeline and content tools.

-For the prerequisites for building from source please look at the [Requirements](REQUIREMENTS.md) file.
+For the prerequisites for building from source, please look at the [Requirements](REQUIREMENTS.md) file.

 A high level breakdown of the components of the framework: